adilashraf98/Exploring-the-link-between-corruption-and-economic-development/README.md

 Thus, perhaps it depends on the specific act when deciding how it "greases" or "sands" growth.

 ### Next steps
 Taking this study further, perhaps we can experiment with more corruption specifications and model types such as a time series model or a machine learning model like the support vector regression model.
+Finding the best fit would work best if we iterate through the different possible models.